Last Updated on June 15, 2021 by Paolo Nascimbeni

 In Europe the basic voltage is 220, rather than the 110 as in the U.S. Many personal appliances can switch between the two, but to be safe you can buy a transformer for about $10 (I bought one at Home Depot; Sharper Image and similar outlets offer them as well).
 Also, Italian electrical outlets are the two-pin type and thus will not work with American plugs.

-All airport and rail stations have rest rooms, often with attendants who expect to be tipped.
+All airport and rail stations have rest rooms, often with attendants who expect to be tipped (when the restroom is free of charge).
 Bars, nightclubs, restaurants, cafes, gas stations, and all hotels have facilities as well.
 You have the right by law to use their facilities (but of course if they refuse there is little you can do without ruining your vacation).
 Public toilets are also found near many of the major sights.
 Usually they’re designated as WC (water closet), or donne (women) or uomini (men).
-Many public toilets charge a small fee or employ an attendant who expects a tip, so always keep a few 20-cent coins available.
+Many public toilets charge a small fee or employ an attendant who expects a tip, so always keep a few 50-cent coins available.

 Italy has a low rate of violent crime, little of which is directed at tourists.
 The most common menace, especially in large cities, is the plague of pickpockets and roving gangs of Gypsy children who virtually surround you, distract you in all the confusion, and steal your purse or wallet.
 Never leave valuables in a visible place in a car.

 In terms of standard time zones, Italy is 6 hours ahead of Eastern Standard Time in the United States.
 Daylight Savings Time goes into effect in Italy each year from the end of March to the end of September.